House Bill No. 394

 (e) "State employee" means an employee of a state agency.

-NEW SECTION.
 Section 2.
 Legislative auditor to review lobbying expenses in audits of state agencies.
 The legislative auditor shall, in the course of regular audits of state agencies, review reports, agency records, and other documents, including reports made by the commissioner pursuant to 5-7-207 and reports filed with the commissioner pursuant to 5-7-208, to determine compliance with [section 1].
 The legislative auditor shall report the determinations to the legislative audit committee created by 5-13-201 and provide a copy of those determinations to the legislative fiscal division created by 5-12-301.

 Section 3.
 Section 5-7-102, MCA, is amended to read: